lambertmk/Capstone-Project/README.md

   Additional cleaning measures will be covered below, with additional details on the machine learning methods chosen.

-  3. Machine Learning Model #1 - using only zip code, contact hour and reported race, can we predict whether or not a incident will result in arrest?
+  __3. Machine Learning Model #1__

+  __Knowing zip code, time of day and race of the person investigated, can we predict whether or not an incident resulted in arrest?__

+  ### Additional Cleaning Methods

+  The intention of this model was to start with just a few columns of data; based on exploratory visualizations a new dataframe was limited to contact hour, race code and zipcode.

+  Rows missing zipcode or enforcement type were removed for this reason.
+This left 67k+ rows for our model to run through.
+The target for this model was whether or not an arrest was reported (aka whether ENFORCEMENT_TYPE = ARR).
+Both zipcode and race had separate label encoders created, so the end results could be interpreted.

+  ### Model Details

+  Logistic Regression, Gradient Boosting, XGBoost and Decision Tree models were run, and all had F1 scores between .70 and .77.
+Decision Tree was run again with balanced class weight; the result was one percentage point lower than the first Decision Tree model.

   3a.
 Are the two highest features statistically significant from the rest of the dataset?
-  4. Machine Learning Model # 2 - can we predict whether or not an incident included one of the 100 officers with the highest arrest percentage?
+  __4. Machine Learning Model # 2__ - can we predict whether or not an incident included one of the 100 officers with the highest arrest percentage?
-  5. Interpretation - or, what do we do with the model's findings?
+  __5. Interpretation - or, what do we do with the model's findings?__